Abu Taher

-After settling in with family, the government of Bangladesh appointed him with employment at Kumilla.
-Later Taher turned into a political activist and leader of the left-wing Jatiyo Samajtantrik Dal.
+After settling in with his family, the government of Bangladesh appointed him to Comilla.
+Later, Taher became a political activist and leader of the left-wing Jatiyo Samajtantrik Dal.
 He was responsible for the 7 November coup which was the third coup in 1975 in Bangladesh.
-After freeing Ziaur Rahman and reinstating him as army chief, many personnel including Taher were found guilty of high treason and murder and executed.
-However, in 2011, his trial was declared illegal by the high court of Bangladesh.
+After freeing Ziaur Rahman and reinstating him as army chief, many personnel, including Taher, were executed after being found guilty of high treason and murder.
+However, in 2011, his trial was declared illegal by the High Court of Bangladesh.

 Early life and education

 Abu Taher was born in Badarpur, Assam Province of British India on 14 November 1938.
 His ancestral village was Kazla in Purbadhala, Netrokona District of Bangladesh.
 After the completion of higher secondary school from Murari Chand College in Sylhet, Taher joined the Pakistan Army in September 1960 as an officer candidate.
-He was married to Lutfa Taher.
+After that, he was married to Lutfa Taher.

 Military career

-Taher received his commission into the Pakistan Army in 1961.
+Taher was commissioned into the Pakistan Army in 1961.
 He joined the Special Service Group in 1965.
 Following his training, he participated in the Indo-Pakistani War of 1965 in Sialkot.
-For his part in the war and outstanding contribution, he received a war participation medal from the Pakistan Army.
+For his contributions during the war, he received a war participation medal from the Pakistan Army.
 After the war, Taher trained under U.S. Army Special Forces at Fort Benning in the United States in 1969.
-He was soon posted to the Quetta Staff College, Pakistan in 1970.
+He was soon posted to the Quetta Staff College, Pakistan, in 1970.

 Bangladesh War of Independence

-Towards the end of August 1971, Major Taher, along with three other Bengali officers: Major Manzur, Major Ziauddin and Captain Bazlul Ghani Patwari defected from the Pakistani Army and crossed over the border near Abbottabad, West Pakistan, into India.
-After two weeks under Indian intelligence screening and debriefing, he was sent to Bangladesh Armed Forces (BDF) HQ at 8 Theatre Road, Calcutta and subsequently posted to Sector 11.
-He was promoted to Major in September.
-Major Zia appointed Taher as Sub-Sector Commander No. 2 at Mahendraganj.
-Sector 11 was located across the Rangpur District, which comprised Mymensingh District, Tangail District and parts of the Rangpur District.
-On 10 October, upon Major Zia's temporary transfer to the Sylhet sector, Major Shafayat Jamil handed over the interim command of the sector to BDF Sector 11.
+Towards the end of August 1971, Major Taher, along with three other Bengali officers, Major Manzur, Major Ziauddin and Captain Bazlul Ghani Patwari, defected from the Pakistani Army and crossed the border near Abbottabad, West Pakistan, into India.
+After two weeks under Indian intelligence screening and debriefing, he was sent to the Bangladesh Armed Forces (BDF) HQ at 8 Theatre Road, Calcutta and subsequently posted to Sector 11.
+He was promoted to Major in September 1971.
+Major Ziaur Rahman appointed Taher as Sub-Sector Commander No. 2 at Mahendraganj.
+Sector 11 was located across the Rangpur District, which comprised Mymensingh District, Tangail District and parts of Rangpur District.
+On 10 October, upon Major Ziaur's temporary transfer to the Sylhet sector, Major Shafayat Jamil handed over the interim command of BDF Sector 11.
 On 2 November 1971, Taher lost his leg from a small mine blast during a debriefing.
-Squadron Leader M. Hamidullah Khan was officially appointed Sector Commander of Sector 11 under direct orders through EAM from General Osmani, Bangladesh Interim Provincial Government Headquarters.
+Squadron Leader M. Hamidullah Khan was officially appointed Sector Commander of Sector 11 under direct orders through EAM from General Osmani, the Bangladesh Interim Provincial Government Headquarters.
 Taher was flown to Pune, India.
-On 21 November Taher received a Medical Board Release.
-His leg was later amputated there, where he remained until February 1972.
+On 21 November, Taher received a Medical Board Release.
+His leg was later amputated in Pune, where he remained until February 1972.
 For his valour, he was awarded Bir Uttom.

 Post-war activities

 Following his return, Taher was reinstated into the Bangladesh Army in April for effective retirement following administrative procedure.
-He was retired with a legacy entitlement rank of Lieutenant Colonel and hence is widely known as Colonel Taher.
+He retired with a legacy entitlement rank of Lieutenant Colonel and hence is widely known as Colonel Taher.